ucgmsim/velocity_modelling/wiki/Plotting-Velocity-Models.md

 ![](images/custom.png)

-# I Want to Plot the Velocity Mode Contents over the Domain
+# I Want to Plot the Velocity Model Contents over the Domain

 Regardless of the specification you use for the velocity model, you can additionally plot the velocity model contents over the domain with